pthom/fiatlight_doc/intro_source.md

 _The name "Fiatlight" is inspired by "Fiat Lux", i.e. "Let there be light"._

-_Fiatlight is designed for rapid prototyping, experimentation, and fine-tuning applications.
+_Fiatlight is designed for rapid prototyping, experimentation, and fine-tuning algorithms.
 It does not provide full design control over GUI._

 **Videos demonstrations**